Thursday, 25 May 2017

 The MBA programme will also become more accessible, with purpose-built offices in the former Dean’s Office area on level one.
-Staff and students are based at the Teacher’s College in temporary accommodation until the project is complete late this year.
+Staff and students are based at the University of Otago College of Education in temporary accommodation until the project is complete late this year.

 Demolition of the Atrium stairs (November 2016).

 Redevelopment contractors Naylor Love say the project has progressed smoothly, despite some unseasonable weather in January.
 The work is on schedule for completion by late November.

 The café will open in time for the beginning of Summer School in January.